innoq/cards42org_en/_descriptions/card26_expertise.md

 ---
-name: How to learn X
+name: How to learn X?
+layout: card_page
+slug: expertise
 ---

 None of us can do everything, but surely each of us can do something especially well.